Road to Recovery or Circle of Death…Is Foam Rolling Good for You?

 FOAM ROLLER RESEARCH: Is foam rolling scientifically proven?

 What I did find is that foam rolling can be useful to help mask certain issues.
 Meta-analysis of a variety of studies (Cheatham et al1) suggests that it can help with short-term flexibility and recovery.
 Sounds great, right?
-In my professional opinion, it can be okay but in reality, to be PAIN-FREE we need address the ROOT CAUSE and that’s learning how to move more symmetrical and more more functional.
+In my professional opinion, it can be okay, but in reality, to be PAIN-FREE, we need to address the ROOT CAUSE, and that’s learning how to move more symmetrical and more functional.

-Additionally, foam rolling may make you feel better in the short term, it doesn’t help with lactic acid buildup and the underlying issue remains.
+Additionally, foam rolling may make you feel better in the short term, but it doesn’t help with lactic acid buildup, and the underlying issue remains.

 HEALTHY ALTERNATIVES

 There is a reason why I call them “circles of death”, despite offering short-term relief.
 Why?
-Because they don’t address the cause and give people a false sense of progress and well-being.
+They don’t address the cause and give people a false sense of progress and well-being.
 In some cases, they can even exacerbate the issue.
 I always focus on treating the cause, not the symptom.
-But when immediate relief is needed, there are much better alternatives to foam rolling.
+But when immediate relief is needed, there are many better alternatives to foam rolling.

 FOAM ROLLER: NOT THIS, BUT THAT